heathermeeker/puter/TRADEMARK.md

 ### Distribution of Modified Software

-If you distribute a modified version of Puter software, you:
+If you distribute a modified version of Puter software or documentation, you:

-* Must remove all Puter logos from the modified software
+* Must remove all Puter logos from the modified software or documentation
-* May use our word marks (but not logos) to accurately describe the software's origin
+* May use our word marks (but not logos) to accurately describe the software or documentation's origin
-* Must clearly indicate that the software has been modified
+* Must clearly indicate that the software or documentation has been modified

-* Must include a notice stating: "This software is a modified version of Puter software and is not endorsed by Puter Technologies Inc."
+Example of acceptable description: "This software is derived from Puter software and includes modifications for [describe your changes].
+It is not endorsed by

-Example of acceptable description: "This software is derived from Puter software and includes modifications for [describe your changes]."
+Puter Technologies, Inc."

 <br>

 ### Compatibility Statements

-You may use our word marks (but not logos) to accurately describe your software's compatibility with Puter software under these conditions:
+You may use our word marks (but not logos) to accurately describe your product's compatibility with Puter software under these conditions:

 * Your statements about compatibility must be accurate and not misleading
 * You must include the following notice: "Puter is a trademark of Puter Technologies Inc. This [product/service] is not affiliated with or endorsed by Puter Technologies Inc."
-* You may not suggest that Puter Technologies Inc. has certified or approved your software
+* You may not suggest that Puter Technologies Inc. has certified or approved your product or service

 <br>

 ### Products Built for Puter

-You may describe your product as working with or being built for Puter if:
+You may describe your product or service as working with or being built for Puter if:

 * Your product is fully compatible with the documented Puter APIs
-* Your product name follows this format: "[Your Product Name] for Puter"
+* Your product description follows this format: "[Your Product Name] for Puter"
 * You include this notice in all materials: "Puter is a trademark of Puter Technologies Inc. [Your Product Name] is not affiliated with or endorsed by Puter Technologies Inc."
 * Your branding and marketing materials do not create confusion about the source of your product